"It was the best of times, it was the worst of times."

 Overnight potty trips are a little different from potty trips during the day.
 During the day, you play with Fido and fuss over him after he relieves himself.
 If you do that at night, you'll have big problems, since Fido will start waking you up just to have a party!
 Overnight potty trips are strictly business.
 Take him directly to his potty area and give him a couple of minutes to go.
 When he goes, calmly tell him he's good, take him back inside, put him in his crate and go back to bed.

-When you're up with Fido in the middle of the night, you shouldn't talk much to him, and you shouldn't play with him, take him for a long, fun walk or give him treats, food, water or a chew bone.
+When you're up with Fido in the middle of the night, avoid talking much to him, playing with him, taking him for a fun walk, or giving him treats, food, water or a chew bone.
 If he gets to do cool stuff when he wakes up in the middle of the night, he'll start waking you because he wants some attention or a midnight snack.
 We want him to learn that nighttime is for sleeping and nothing fun happens when he wakes up in the middle of the night.

 Overnight Scheduling for Your Puppy

-Aside from the obvious problems with that plan, there's the really big problem... that Fido learns he can wake you up by yipping and yowling.
+Aside from the obvious problems with that plan, there's the really big problem: Fido learns he can wake you up by yipping and yowling.
 Once he learns he has control of whether and when you sleep or wake up, he'll likely wake you up earlier and more often.
 When you plan his nighttime schedule properly and in advance, you'll be taking control and you'll be able to make wake-up times later and less frequent.
-A much better plan.
+A much better plan!

-Once you've got Fido on a schedule of waking up at intervals during the night, you're going to start to push it so he sleeps longer.
-This is where the program starts to pay off... since you've taken control of the nighttime schedule, you can adjust the wake up times and work toward the holy grail of puppy training... sleeping through the night.
+Now that you've got Fido on a schedule of waking up at intervals during the night, you're going to start to push it so he sleeps longer.
+This is where the program starts to pay off: Since you've taken control of the nighttime schedule, you can adjust the wake-up times and work toward the holy grail of puppy training... sleeping through the night.

-Once you've been able to wake Fido up and take him out to potty on schedule with no barking, howling or accidents in the middle of the night for three consecutive nights, you can move on.
-What you're going to do now is set your alarm for 15 minutes later for each potty trip.
-So, if you've been waking Fido up at 1:30, 3:30 and 5:30, you'll now start waking him at 1:45, 3:45 and 5:45.
-After another three good nights, you'll move all 3 potty trips ahead by 15 minutes again.
+Once you've been able to wake Fido up and take him out to potty on schedule with no barking, howling or accidents in the middle of the night for three consecutive nights, you can move on by extending the time between potty trips by 30 minutes.
+So if you've been waking Fido up at 1:00, 3:00 and 5:00, you'll now start waking him at 1:30, 4:00 and 6:30.
+After another three good nights, you'll move all 3 potty trips ahead by 30 minutes again.

-Keep moving the potty trips ahead until the last potty trip coincides with your wake up time.
-Congratulations... you're now down to two potty trips instead of three!
-And if you keep pushing ahead by 15 minutes at a time, you'll soon be down to one, then NONE!
+Keep moving the potty trips ahead until the last potty trip coincides with your wake-up time.
+Congratulations - you're now down to two potty trips instead of three!
+And if you keep pushing ahead by 30 minutes at a time, you'll soon be down to one, then NONE!

 What if Your Puppy Barks or Cries Overnight?

-Sometimes, you'll get lucky and find that Fido is so knocked out by the excitement of coming to his new home, he'll just sleep like a rock.
-Sometimes, you won't be so lucky.
+Sometimes you'll get lucky and find that Fido is so knocked out by the excitement of coming to his new home, he'll sleep like a rock.
+In other cases, you won't be so lucky.
 If your puppy is making noise in his crate when you first put him in, it's likely he's just unhappy about being closed in there, since all of this is new to him.
-You'll find help for this problem in Acclimating Fido to his Crate and What to do When Fido Barks in his Crate.
+You'll find help for this problem in Acclimating Fido to his Crate and What to Do When Fido Barks in His Crate.

-if your puppy starts barking, howling or whining in the middle of the night, there's a good chance he needs to go potty, so you should take him out for a quick potty trip as outlined above, even if it isn't his scheduled time to go.
-Although we don't want Fido to get into the habit of thinking he can wake you up as often and as early as he likes by barking and crying, we need to play it safe, so he should get a chance to relieve himself any time he gets noisy.
-You should not ignore his crying if it occurs spontaneously in the middle of the night, since you run the risk of forcing him to go potty in his crate and starting him on the path to habitually soiling his crate.
+If your puppy starts barking, howling or whining in the middle of the night, there's a good chance he needs to go potty, so take him out for a quick potty trip as outlined above - even if it isn't his scheduled time to go.
+Although we don't want Fido to get into the habit of thinking he can wake you up as often and as early as he likes by barking and crying, we need to play it safe - so he should get a chance to relieve himself any time he gets noisy.
+Don't ignore his crying if it occurs spontaneously in the middle of the night, or you'll run the risk of forcing him to go potty in his crate and starting him on the path to habitually soiling his crate.
 This will mess up your housebreaking program and make a lot more work for you in the long run, so get up and get his little butt out for a potty trip!